nullobject/rein/README.md

 validate_table_constraint :books, "no_r_titles"
 ```

-It's safe (a no-op) to validate a constraint that is already marked as valid.
+It is safe (a no-op) to validate a constraint that is already marked as valid.

+### Side note on `lock_timeout`

+It's advisable to set a [sensibly low `lock_timeout`](https://gocardless.com/blog/zero-downtime-postgres-migrations-the-hard-parts/) in your database migrations, otherwise existing long running transactions can prevent your migration from acquiring the required locks, resulting in a lock queue that grinds your production database to a halt.

 ## Data Types